 - American Creoles: The Francophone Caribbean and the American South, co-edited with Celia M. Britton (Liverpool: Liverpool University Press, 2012).

-- The Haunted Tropics: Caribbean Ghost Stories, co-edited with Madison Smartt Bell (forthcoming, University of the West Indies Press, 2015).
+- The Haunted Tropics: Caribbean Ghost Stories (University of the West Indies Press, 2015).